Contacting a Realtor for the first time is a big step when selling or buying a home.

 The best option really depends on your comfort level and what you hope to achieve.

-Let’s explore some of the most effective ways to contact a real estate agent and when each method might work best for you.
+Let’s explore some of the most effective methods to contact a real estate agent and when each might work best for you.

 Phone call